Date: November 20, 2018

 How does in-depth understanding of difficult-to-sequence regions enable improved patient outcomes?
 Leaps in DNA sequencing technologies and in our ability to understand and interpret genomic sequences have advanced diagnostics of rare hereditary disorders.
 However, there are still many regions in the genome that harbor clinically important variants but are not covered with standard next generation sequencing (NGS) strategies or Sanger sequencing.
 These regions include genes that have pseudogenes or other highly homologous genomic regions or consist of longer stretches of repetitive sequences.

-This educational webinar provides participants insight to the most recent advancements in the area of difficult-to-sequence regions and especially, improved diagnostics of X-linked retinitis pigmentosa and spinal muscular atrophy.
+This educational webinar provides participants insights into the most recent advancements in the area of difficult-to-sequence regions and, especially, improved diagnostics of X-linked retinitis pigmentosa and spinal muscular atrophy.
 In this webinar we will share our approach of customized bioinformatic and sequencing solutions.

 - Overview of our NGS platform

 - Our approach to provide customized solutions